Ifeoluwa Lawal Ifeoluwa Lawal

 1. Punctuality: A Cultural Norm

-Germans are really punctual and efficient, except for the transportation system.
+Time is precious and valuable.
+I think this is a concept that Germans, and German culture, fundamentally understand.
+One of the reasons why Germans value punctuality in everyday life is because work culture is very big here.
+Germans work a lot and work very hard, so it’s naturally that they value all the time they do have.
+Because of this, Germans are really punctual and efficient, except for the transportation system, hoping to maximize all the hours they have in the day.
 They plan ahead, making accommodations for any possible delays, so that they can arrive earlier than expected.
 If you want to live in German, be ready to become punctual, if you already aren’t.

 2. Direct Communication Style